-The Council has an officer structure which changed substantially in 2009/10 as part of the transformation process, with other changes made following the retirement of the Chief Executive in 2011/12, and which now comprise a Chief Executive, a Deputy Chief Executive and five Directors.

-The Chief Executive, Deputy Chief Executive and all Directors comprise the Senior Management Team (SMT) which meets on a fortnightly basis, to discuss corporate issues.
+The Council has an officer structure in place with roles, responsibilities and lines of communication clearly defined.
+Officers are led by the Senior Management Team, which, given the departure of the Director of Community Engagement during 2013/14, now comprises a Chief Executive, a Deputy Chief Executive and four Directors.
+The Team meets on a fortnightly basis to discuss corporate issues.